BRST Noether Theorem and Corner Charge Bracket

+A detailed derivation showing that this expression indeed defines the conserved BRST Noether current is provided in Appendix~\ref{Annexe_A}.
+Using the explicit expression of $\theta^\mu_{\mathrm{gauge}}$ given in~\eqref{theta_gauge}, this current can be further rewritten as

-We now proceed to the detailed proof of \eqref{claim_BRST_1.5}.
-Since the three terms in the first line of \eqref{full_BRS_current} leads to the desired form \eqref{claim_BRST_1.5}, we only have to focus on the other ones and analyze their $F_{\Ph^I}$ dependence.
+Since the three terms in the first line of \eqref{full_BRS_current} leads to the desired form of Theorem~\ref{claim_BRST_1.5}, we only have to focus on the other ones and analyze their $F_{\Ph^I}$ dependence.
 Let us start by computing the $F_{\phi^i}$ dependent part of~\eqref{full_BRS_current}.
-Equations \eqref{27}, \eqref{28}, \eqref{210}, \eqref{211}, \eqref{212} and further integration by part allow us to express this part of the Noether current as
+Equations \eqref{27}, \eqref{28}, \eqref{210}, \eqref{211}, \eqref{212} and further integration by parts allow us to express this part of the Noether current as

 The boundary term is antisymmetric in $(\mu,\nu)$ by \eqref{27} and \eqref{211} and is part of $q^{\mu\nu}$.
 The non-boundary term is proportional to the $F_{\phi^i}$ dependent piece of the equations of motion of $c^C_1$ in \eqref{theta_gauge}.
 Therefore, it can only produce terms that are on-shell proportional to $F_{c^A_1}$ and~$F_{c^P_2}$.